 Donated facilities, goods and services are recorded at fair value at the date of donation.
 Donated services are recognized in the financial statements at their fair value if the services require specialized skills and the services would typically need to be purchased if not donated.
-During the years ended June 30, 2017 and 2016, the School received \$299,231 and \$317,721, respectively, of donated services for program services from the District of Columbia Promise Neighborhood Initiative, Inc. The School also received non-federal in-kind contributions for consulting services and the after school all-stars program, totaling \$259,425 for the year ended June 30, 2017.
+During the years ended June 30, 2018 and 2017, the School received \$55,197 and \$299,231, respectively, of donated services for program services from the District of Columbia Promise Neighborhood Initiative, Inc. The School also received non-federal in-kind contributions for consulting services and the after school all-stars program, totaling \$21,400 and \$259,425 for the year ended June 30, 2018 and 2017, respectively.